-Gallina's audit provides an unqualified opinion the Commission's financial statements for the 2012-2013 fiscal year are reliable representations of the agency's financial position as of June 30, 2013.
+Gallina's audit provides an unqualified opinion the Commission's financial statements for the 2013-2014 fiscal year are reliable representations of the agency's financial position as of June 30, 2014.
 This "clean" opinion affirms the Commission maintains an effective level of internal control in managing its financial records and transactions which helps to ensure maximum accountability with respect to the agency's use of public funds.
-The audit also affirms that the Commission is in relatively strong financial position given it finished the fiscal year with an unrestricted fund balance of \$140,048, an amount representing nearly one-third of the agency's current operating expenses.
+The audit also affirms that the Commission is in relatively strong financial position given it finished the fiscal year with an unrestricted fund balance of \$188,397 an amount representing over two-fifths of the agency's current operating expenses.